Skip to main content

 Preferred leader election only changes which broker is the leader for each partition.
 It does not move data or change replica assignments.

-High partition skew causes performance problems (hot partitions, consumer lag), resource inefficiency (wasted parallelism, uneven disk usage), and may indicate poor partition key selection or producer misconfiguration.
+The load imbalance risk graph displays topics with uneven data distribution across partitions, measured by partition skew percentage.
+High partition skew causes performance problems (hot partitions, consumer lag), resource inefficiency (wasted parallelism, uneven disk usage) and may indicate poor partition key selection or producer misconfiguration.
+Topics are categorized by skew percentage:

 Diagnose the skew:

-Go to Topics and select the affected topic from the Risk Analysis dashboard.
+1. Go to the topic - go to Topics and select the affected topic.

 • Total number of records - Shows message count per partition